-The national office of the Academy of Nutrition and Dietetics is at 120 South Riverside Plaza, Suite 2000, Chicago, IL 60606-6995.
+The national office of the Academy of Nutrition and Dietetics is located at 120 South Riverside Plaza, Suite 2190, Chicago, IL 60606-6995.
 Along with membership in the Academy of Nutrition and Dietetics, students become members of the California Dietetic Association.
-Students are encouraged to join the California Dietetic Association-Inland District and, where possible, the Seventh-day Adventist Dietetic Association.
+Students are also encouraged to join the California Dietetic Association–Inland District.

 The program will prepare students to be competent graduates who are eligible to write the registration examination for dietitians to become entry-level practitioners.